-Here’s how the NEM will continue to meet its objective of supplying reliable, secure, and affordable electricity to consumers as the market evolves.
+Here’s how the energy grid will continue to supply reliable, secure, and affordable electricity to consumers as the market evolves.

 How has supply and demand traditionally been balanced?

 The NEM commenced operations in 1998 as a wholesale spot market for electricity.
 From 2009, the Australian Energy Market Operator (AEMO) has managed the centrally coordinated dispatch process, to match the precise balance of supply-demand for electricity in real time.

 Generators offer to supply the market with a certain amount of electricity for a particular price for every trading interval.
 AEMO accepts those offers, starting with the lowest bid offer and working its way up the higher bid offers until enough electricity has been secured to meet demand.
 The price – measured in dollars per megawatt hour ($ / MWh) – of the marginal megawatt offered, i.e. the last megawatt needed to meet demand for that trading interval, becomes the clearing price for that interval.
 That price is paid to all generators who are dispatched in that interval.

 Dispatchable generation – energy provided by generators that can produce on demand and vary their power output up and down according to market needs, not according to primary energy input availability (e.g. the sun and wind) – has been central to this process.
 Coal-fired power stations, gas-fired power stations and hydro power stations are current examples of dispatchable generation.

 These types of generators are often classified as baseload units and peaking plants, respectively.
 In Australia, baseload units are typically coal-fired generators, although nuclear power plants also fulfill a baseload role in some countries.
 Baseload units usually run continuously throughout the year, except during maintenance outages, and currently provide the majority of the power in the energy grid.